Dental Anxiety and Phobia

 - Past bad experiences.
 This not only includes physically painful dental visits and treatments, but also psychologically uncomfortable experiences, such as being humiliated by dental professionals, family, friends or others.

 - History of abuse.
 Dental phobia is common among sexually abused individuals, especially children.
-Physical or emotional abuse by an authority figure also may contribute to dental phobia, particularly when combined with bad experiences shared with dental professionals.
+Physical or emotional abuse by an authority figure also may contribute to dental phobia, particularly when combined with bad experiences shared with dentists.

 - Uncaring dental professionals.
 Pain inflicted by dental professionals who are perceived to be "cold" and "controlling" has a negative psychological impact, according to research.